maik97/peak-shaver/docs/intro/getting_started.rst

 Folder Structure
 ****************
-Set up these folders, if you want to follow the examples provided, and put (both) unzipped datasets in the folder dataset. /peak-shaver-master is the downloded github folder.
+You should set up following folder structure so you can follow the examples:

 | peak-shaver-master
 | ├── peak-shaver